mikehuntemann/9x16/README.md

 ---
 author: Mike Huntemann
 title: "9x16: Verticality and the Paradigm of Mobile Video"
-subtitle: "An Exploratory Research about the Internet, Platforms and Approaches"
+subtitle: "An Exploratory Research about Internet Infrastructres, Media Production and Reflections on Research Approaches and Methodologies."
-date: "2019"
 lang: "en"
 titlepage: true
 titlepage-rule-color: "FFFFFF"